-1. Position the text cursor at the beginning of the line on which the table of contents is to be placed.

-- 2. Invoke Tools > Generate Table of Contents. - 3.
+- 1. Position the text cursor at the beginning of the line on which the table of contents is to be placed. - 2.
+Invoke the menu command Tools > Generate table of contents. - 3.
 Specify whether a new table of contents is to be created at the current position, or an existing table is to be updated by selecting the appropriate option in the Placement group box.